CodeReviewDAO/dxd_codereview/Reviews/532 - Verified Impact NFT Contract, first implementation for Ukraine/3 - First website operational/README.md

 ![img.png](assets/webapp_up_and_running.png)

-The OP provided a website (https://staging.verifiedimpactnfts.com/) which is the the same as the local version. <br>
+The OP provided a website (https://staging.verifiedimpactnfts.com/) which is the same as the local version. <br>
 At first the OP provided info about how to use a custom version of the signer but during the review, the Casper's Signer was updated and it's no more needed.<br>

 The reviewer also noticed few things that can be improved: